Rinchu93/cgal/Guidelines/Testing.md

 [~/CGAL/build/test/] > make examples tests -j4
 [~/CGAL/build/test/] > ctest -j4
 ```
-*Note: the `-j4` options of both `make` and `ctest` set the maximal number of jobs to run in parallel.
+*Note: the `-j4` option of both `make` and `ctest` sets the maximal number of jobs to run in parallel.
 Set it according to your number of CPU cores.*

 ### Run only specific tests
 If you want run only one test, or a selection of them, you can use the `-R` option of CTest: